Safe Disposal of Household Medical Waste

 - Use trash barrels with tight lids to avoid attracting animals.

-- Put the medicine into a disposable container with a lid or into a sealable plastic bag.
+Put into a disposable container with a lid or into a sealable plastic bag.

-- Conceal or remove any personal information (including prescription number) on the empty containers by covering information with black permanent marker or duct tape or peel off the label.
+Conceal or remove any personal information (including prescription number) on the empty containers.

-- Put the sealed contained or bag and the empty medicine bottles in the regular trash.
+Put the sealed container or bag and the empty medicine bottles in the regular trash.